Internet traffic: Internet backbone traffic in the United States

 The following data for the Internet backbone in the US comes from the Minnesota Internet Traffic Studies (MINTS):

 The Cisco data can be seven times higher than the Minnesota Internet Traffic Studies (MINTS) data not only because the Cisco figures are estimates for the global—not just the domestic US—Internet, but also because Cisco counts "general IP traffic (thus including closed networks that are not truly part of the Internet, but use IP, the Internet Protocol, such as the IPTV services of various telecom firms)".
 The MINTS estimate of US national backbone traffic for 2004, which may be interpolated as 200 petabytes/month, is a plausible three-fold multiple of the traffic of the US's largest backbone carrier, Level(3) Inc., which claims an average traffic level of 60 petabytes/month.

 Edholm's law

-Internet bandwidth in telecommunication networks has been doubling every 18 months, an observation expressed as Edholm's law.
+In the past Internet bandwidth in telecommunications networks doubled every 18 months, an observation expressed as Edholm's law.
 This follows the advances in semiconductor technology, such as metal-oxide-silicon (MOS) scaling, exemplified by the MOSFET transistor, which has shown similar scaling described by Moore's law.
 In the 1980s, fiber-optical technology using laser light as information carriers accelerated the transmission speed and bandwidth of telecommunication circuits.
 This has led to the bandwidths of communication networks achieving terabit per second transmission speeds.